clicon/clixon-docs/standards.rst

 * YIN (13)
 * Default values on leaf-lists (7.7.2)
 * error-message is not implemented as sub-statement of "range", "length" and "pattern"
+* quoted string concatenation using + for other than the "string" non.-terminal (eg identifer-args)

 Clixon supports the following extended XPath functions (10):